digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 - can only be used to copy existing remote, therefore one OEM remote required.
 - [Instructions (Series 1 Smartlock only)](./Remocon/Remocon.md)

+> NOTE: The Remocon RMC-600, which advertises the ability to copy codes without the use of a programmer was tested to ***NOT*** work when trying to copy an OEM Series 1 remote.
+It does work with already copied RMC-555 remotes, but this may present a signal degradation issue in making copy-of-copy remotes, and makes the ability to copy without the RMC-888 a moot point.

 ![RMC-555 Exterior](./Remocon/remocon-555-exterior.jpg)
 ![RMC-555 Interior](./Remocon/remocon-555-interior.jpg)